orchestrator

 • obtain the Directory (tenant) ID, Application (client) ID, and Client Secret values for the Orchestrator app registration in Azure from your Azure administrator.

-To activate the Azure AD integration, follow these steps in Orchestrator
+To activate the Azure AD integration, apply the following steps in Orchestrator:

-1. Log in to the Management portal as an administrator and go to Security Settings.
+1. Log in to the Management portal as an administrator.

-3. On the Authentication Settings tab, select Configure SSO.
+3. On the Authentication Settings tab, under Azure AD SSO, select Configure.

 4. Select Azure Active Directory from the SSO configuration panel.